Some Colorado teachers vote to strike; state could step in

 - Paul Allen's team finds wreck of storied USS Helena, torpedoed in 1943 VIEW

-Union president Suzanne Ethredge says teachers are tired of having to fight for small raises.
+Ethredge said she hopes the impasse can be resolved without a strike but said teachers are prepared to walk out.

+Teachers across Colorado and in other states have been demanding better pay and more funding for their schools.

-Hundreds of Colorado teachers protested at the state Capitol Monday demanding better salaries.
-Educators in other states have also staged strikes or protests recently over school funding.
+Hundreds protested at the Colorado Capitol in Denver on Monday demanding better salaries.
+Educators in West Virginia, Oklahoma, Kentucky and Arizona have also staged strikes or high-profile protests in recent weeks.

+In Pueblo, para-professionals also voted on a strike, but the results were not immediately announced.

+The state Department of Labor and Employment has until the first week of May to decide whether to try to broker a resolution in Pueblo.
+If officials step in, a strike could be delayed for another 180 days, into the next school year.

 Information from: The Pueblo Chieftain, http://www.chieftain.com